FortiGate

 The 'user' field refers to CPU usage in userspace (e.g. running daemons).
 The processes using this portion of the CPU can be tracked via 'diag sys top' or similar commands.

 The 'system' field refers to CPU usage in kernel space.
-Generally, the commands in this article are used to track what is using this portion of the CPU: Troubleshooting Tip: FortiGate CPU Profiling - Fortinet Community.
+Generally, the commands in this article are used to track what is using this portion of the CPU: Troubleshooting Tip: FortiGate CPU Profiling.

-Here, 'softirq' refers to the CPU processing hardware interrupts.
-This is usually network traffic which is not offloaded to the NPU, and must be processed by the CPU instead.
-The difference between 'Average sessions' and 'Average NPU sessions' may show if a majority of the sessions are offloaded.
+The 'softirq' field refers to software interrupts.
+This is usually network traffic that is not offloaded to the NPU and must be processed by the CPU instead.
+The difference between 'Average sessions' and 'Average NPU sessions' may show if most of the sessions are offloaded.

 The values 'nice', 'iowait', and 'irq' should generally never be seen as high.
 If these values are causing high CPU usage, contact TAC.

 'Freeable' memory in the following section refers to the amount of cached memory that can be freed.
-It is not included in either freed or used memory.
+It is not included in either free or used memory.

 Memory: 3112532k total, 1018512k used (32.7%), 1863964k free (59.9%), 230056k freeable (7.4%)